 Boat plumbing is a lot easier for the do-it yourselfer than plumbing at home, mainly because it doesn't involve rigid pipes running inside solid walls.
-In fact, pipes are rarely used at all on boats, replaced by easier-to-handle flexible hose or tubing.

 Here is an overview of a typical on-board water system.